 - Championed tax transparency and reported on support of the Tax Engagement Programme coordinated by the Principles for Responsible Investment (PRI). - As a signatory to the LGPS Code of Transparency (CTI), engaged with private markets managers to promote fair and transparent fee structures.
-The Fund discloses its fees including those relating to portfolio investment activity and transaction costs, ongoing charges, and performance fees in its Annual Report which can be read here:
+The Fund discloses its fees including those relating to portfolio investment activity and transaction costs, ongoing charges, and performance fees in its Annual Report.